 When the set of acceptable objects, such as filenames or URLs, is limited or known, create a mapping from a set of fixed input values (such as numeric IDs) to the actual filenames or URLs, and reject all other inputs.

-For any security checks that are performed on the client side, ensure that these checks are duplicated on the server side, in order to avoid CWE-602, as described in clause.
+For any security checks that are performed on the client side, ensure that these checks are duplicated on the server side, in order to avoid CWE-602, as described in clause 7.14 Authentication logic error, 7.7 Cross-site scripting [XZO], and clause 7.9 Injection [RST].

 7.6 Use of unchecked data from an uncontrolled or tainted source [EFS]